nodaguti/word-quiz-generator-webapp/ReadMe.md

 ![screenshot.png](screenshot.png)

+A web application for generating a vocabulary quiz.

-Once you specify a test material, Word Quiz Generator then retrieves a sentence which includes one of the word/phrase in the material from existing sources, and creates a write-the-definition type of exam.
+Once you specify a test material, Online Word Quiz Generator then retrieves a sentence which includes one of the words/phrases in the material from existing source texts, and creates a "Write the definition" questions.

+This package features the Web-based GUI.
+If you need full control over the quiz generation process, or want to use it from CLI or your program, please use [word-quiz-generator](https://github.com/nodaguti/word-quiz-generator) package.

 ## Launch
-This is a NodeJS application.
-You need to have the latest version of Node.js.

 ```sh
 $ npm start
 ```

+This is a NodeJS application.
+You need to have the latest version of Node.js.

-The app will run on `127.0.0.1:8080`.
-If you want to change, please specify a new IP address and port with environment variables:
+The app will run on `127.0.0.1:8080` by default.
+If you want to change it, please specify a new IP address (hostname) and port number through environment variables:

 ```sh
 export IP=192.168.0.1